Roopesh

 Praveen, commonly known by his nom de guerre, Roopesh, is a Communist Party of India (Maoist) leader in Kerala, India.
-He is the most wanted Maoist leader in Kerala state by Kerala Police.
+He was the most wanted Maoist leader in Kerala state by Kerala Police.

 Life

 Roopesh was born and brought up in Peringottukra in Thrissur district.
 He is a law graduate and had worked in the students' organization of the CPI-ML (Red Flag), CPI-ML (Janashakthi), CPI-ML (Peoples War).
 He became the leader of the Communist Party of India (Maoist) when the party was formed in Kerala.

 He is married to Shyna, upper division clerk in the Kerala High Court.
 She also later joined the Maoist party.
 They have two kids, Ami and Savera.

 He has authored a novel which was published by two publishing houses in Kerala under the titles Vasanthathile Poomarangal (Flowering Trees of Spring) and Maoist.

 As Roopesh is known for being a Maoist leader, he and his wife Shyna were the most wanted by the Kerala police at one point.
 Some of the groups he led were accused of distributing handbills containing pro-maoist messages in them, to villagers in the border areas.
 As Roopesh became a leader, he started to get more involved with all the movements after they combined the Communist Party of India (Marxist–Leninist) People's War (People's War Group), which was an underground communist party in India, and the Maoist Communist Centre of India, which was one of the largest armed Maoist groups, to create the Communist Party of India (Maoist).
 Roopesh and the other Maoist supporters have been inspired by the political philosophy of China's late chairman Mao Zedong.